-There are many ways you can waive your rights, so you have to identify what these are and eliminate them.
+There are many ways you can waive your parental rights, so you have to identify what these are and eliminate them.
 Let’s look at one of the biggest ones today in this blog post.
 Best interest of the child.
 Almost every parent who enters the court has a pleading filed by their attorney that says to the court, these two parents could not get along so we are asking the judge to make decisions for the parents regarding their child.
 The court takes this as you have now turned over all of your rights to the judge.

 We show you how to do this in our Motion samples.
 These contain the language and arguments on how to do this.
 These are not customized by state, so you will have to pull up your own statutes and rules and conform the arguments to address any caselaw that your court is using to continue these civil rights violations.
 There are a lot of excuses they will use.
 So we did the hard part for you and created the core argument in the motions, in our online classes, and our books.

 Fifth: Make plain statement that you do NOT waive any federal or state constitutional rights by entering these proceedings and that if the trial court conditions access to this court upon a waiver of rights the court commits error because it violates the due process right to open access to the courts, [wlm_private “Gold Member”]see Johnson v.
 Avery, 393 US 483, 485 (Supreme Court 1969), (it is fundamental that access … to the courts for the purpose of presenting … complaints may not be denied or obstructed.)[/wlm_private]

-This is just the bare minimum you need to do to assert your rights against the many tricks that the custody courts use to take your parental rights from you.
+This is just the bare minimum you need to do to assert your parental rights against the many tricks that the custody courts use to take your parental rights from you.
 We write about these additional steps in our members site and in our books.
 You need to force the trial court to exercise its federal jurisdiction and to exercise it properly.
-Often they will trick you by saying that the state statute defines the due process you are to receive.
-You need to know why this is error and how to challenge it and much more.
-Click here if you would like the book and motions that help you complete the above steps.
-BEGINNER’S GUIDE TO FAMILY LAW
+Sounds difficult but really its not that hard.